Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher Education Planning: Discussion

 \subsection{Limitations and future work}

 Despite encouraging results, this study has several limitations that motivate clear directions for future research.
-The primary limitation is the annual frequency and short historical length of institutional enrolment data.
+A key limitation is the annual frequency and short history of the enrolment data.
 While this reflects real-world constraints faced by universities, it reduces the statistical power of model-comparison tests and limits the ability to detect small but systematic differences in forecasting accuracy.

-Future work should evaluate a broader range of leakage-safe covariates, including demographic projections, labour-market indicators, timestamped events, and text-derived signals from news and institutional communications.
-It should also extend the analysis to higher-frequency settings where available, enabling richer temporal structure, stronger inferential power, and more granular decision support.
-Although the study shows that carefully engineered covariates can materially improve zero-shot TSFM performance, the covariate set is intentionally compact and cannot fully capture heterogeneous drivers such as programme-level demand, scholarship availability, and behavioural responses.
+Future research should therefore extend the framework in three directions.
+The first is broader validation across additional institutions and planning contexts to assess how well the forecasting workflow transfers beyond a single case setting.
+The second is the expansion of the contextual information space to include other leakage-safe external indicators, such as demographic projections, labour-market variables, timestamped policy events, and text-derived measures from institutional communications.
+The third is extension to higher-frequency data where available, which may allow richer temporal structure, stronger inferential power, and more granular decision support.
+More broadly, future work should continue to examine how operational forecasting systems work in data-sparse environments.